KellanClark/ecnavdA-yoBemaG/README.md

 Arguments:
 * `--rom <file>`
 * `--bios <file>` Give path to the BIOS.
-If invalid or not specified, the emulator will default to an HLE implementation
+If invalid or not specified, the emulator will default to an HLE implementation.
+* `--record <file.wav>` Record all played audio samples to a WAV file.
+* `--uncap-fps` Tries to run the emulator at the maximum possible speed.